HIV & hepatitis policy

 Decisions about prescribing these supplies of PEP will follow a risk assessment of the incident, based on the circumstances of the exposure and the source patient, under the guidance of the local supervising doctor.

 The PEP will only be available to students whilst they are on placement.
 If a student wishes to carry a supply with them whilst on independent travel then they must purchase their own supply.
-The Adventure Alternative PEP starter pack will be kept in a central location within the Adventure Alternative Accommodation or within the hospital or clinic itself, so that it is readily available to all the students who may be on placement through Adventure Alternative at any one time.
+The Adventure Alternative PEP starter pack will be kept in a central location within the Adventure Alternative Accommodation or within the hospital or clinic its f, so that it is readily available to all the students who may be on placement through Adventure Alternative at any one time.
 Please ensure you find out the location of the PEP from the local Adventure Alternative Representatives on arrival, before your placement commences.